dxos/dxos/docs/content/tutorial/introduction.md

 ---
-title: Getting Started
+title: Introduction
 ---

-This short tutorial gets you up and running with the DXOS Client.

-It will lead you through the process of building a shareable task list app using [DXOS](https://github.com/dxos).
+This tutorial leads you through building a shareable task list app powered by [DXOS](https://github.com/dxos).

 We have created a full-stack, real world example application to demonstrate the main aspects of the DXOS architecture and to make you feel comfortable building your own applications.

 ### Prerequisites